Reasoning-Enhanced Domain-Adaptive Pretraining of Multimodal Large Language Models for Short Video Content Governance: Related Work

-\textbf{Video Content Moderation}.
-Recent advances in deep neural networks have significantly enhanced content moderation capabilities in detecting and classifying inappropriate video content on short video platforms \cite{yousaf2022deep, tanantong2023convolutional}.
-For example, multimodal features have been applied to identify deceptive clickbait videos \cite{rahman2023identification, sun2025audio, liu2024agentps, liang2025emb}; age-adaptive learning techniques have been developed to detect and categorize video content inappropriate for different viewer demographics, demonstrating sensitivity to age-related moderation needs \cite{alam2024utilizing}.
-These approaches underscore the potential of MLLMs in addressing the challenges of short video content moderation.
+Recent advances in deep neural networks have significantly enhanced content governance capabilities in detecting and classifying inappropriate video content on short video platforms \cite{yousaf2022deep, li2025cogvla}.
+For example, multimodal features have been applied to identify misleading clickbait videos \cite{rahman2023identification, sun2025audio, liang2025emb}; Age-adaptive learning techniques have been developed to detect and categorize inappropriate video content for different demographics of viewers, demonstrating sensitivity to visual needs \cite{alam2024utilizing, DBLP:conf/aaai/ZhangLXCW024, li2025lion}.
+These approaches underscore the potential of MLLMs in addressing the challenges of short video content governance.